timmaxw/HitecDServo/experimentation/protocol.md

 - About 1.6ms after the end of the write to 0x46 (2.2ms after the start of the write) the servo suddenly draws a lot of current for a few microseconds.
 The current drawn is more than when the servo moves normally, but more a much shorter period.
 This causes the supply voltage to dip.
 At the same time, the data line briefly glitches up to a few hundred millivolts above ground.
 Because the serial connection uses inverted polarity, a UART listening to the data line may interpret this glitch as an 0xFF byte.

 ## Register 0x9C: Overload protection
+- If the servo is overloaded for more than 3 seconds, overload protection reduces motor power to a percentage of the max power.
-- 0x000A means 10% overload protection
+- 0x000A means reduce power to 10% of max
-- 0x0014 means 20% overload protection
+- 0x0014 means reduce power to 20% of max
-- 0x001E means 30% overload protection
+- 0x001E means reduce power to 30% of max
-- 0x0028 means 40% overload protection
+- 0x0028 means reduce power to 40% of max
-- 0x0032 means 50% overload protection
+- 0x0032 means reduce power to 50% of max
-- 0x0064 means overload protection off (default)
+- 0x0064 means do not reduce power; overload protection disabled (default)

 ## Register 0x98: Related to overload protection
 - Written to 0x00C8 every time overload protection is changed